lynnlangit/TeamTeri/5_Public_Cloud_Genomics/README.md

 ## GCP Genomics

+See the folder in this Repo, and...

 - :octocat: For GCP - see my open source course 'gcp-for-bioinformatics' at [link](https://github.com/lynnlangit/gcp-for-bioinformatics)
 - :book: See my article 'From HPC to GCP with Nextflow' at [link](https://medium.com/@lynnlangit/cloud-native-bioinformatics-hpc-to-gcp-21a5fb9921cd)
 - :book: See my article 'GCP BigQuery for Genomics' at [link](https://medium.com/@lynnlangit/cloud-native-hello-world-for-bioinformatics-d21458a0013f)

 ## Azure Genomics

+See the folder in this Repo

 - :book: Azure Open Genomics Datasets at [link](https://azure.microsoft.com/en-us/services/open-datasets/catalog/genomics-data-lake/)
 - :book: My Medium article 'Azure Data Lake Genomics' at [link](https://medium.com/@lynnlangit/azure-for-genomic-scale-workloads-ad3c989a3d0b)

 ## AWS Genomics

+See the folder in this Repo

 - :books: See my series of articles on Medium 'Cloud-scaling Genomics'
     - Part One - https://medium.com/@lynnlangit/scaling-custom-machine-learning-on-aws-d9dc7edfbff9